Roger Clarke's Web-Site

-Although the references discussed above are of relevance to the problem, they fall short of the need.
-An appropriate foundation for content analysis of the kind that my research project undertakes is provided by two particular sources.
+Although the references discussed above are of relevance to the problem, they fell short of the need.
+Two particular sources appeared to provide an appropriate foundation for content analysis of the kind that my research project undertakes.
 One is an approach to literature review, and the other an approach to content analysis that the authors in question refer to as 'Critical Discourse Analysis'.

 It has been argued that the emphasis on 'systematic' literature reviews noted in s.4.3 above "suppresses aspects of quality in research and scholarship that are at least as important as clarity, countability and accountability - such as intertextual connectivity, critique, interest, expertise, independence, tacit knowledge, chance encounters with new ideas, and dialogic interactions between researcher, 'literature' and 'data'" (MacLure 2005, p.394).

 In Boell & Cecez-Kecmanovic (2014) it is argued that a constructively loose and iterative process is needed, to avoid undue constraints and unlock insight and creativity: "Highly structured approaches downplay the importance of reading and dialogical interaction between the literature and the researcher; continuing interpretation and questioning; critical assessment and imagination; argument development and writing - all highly intellectual and creative activities, seeking originality rather than replicability [MacLure, 2005, Hart, 1998]" (p.258, emphasis added).